Temi-Michael/airbnb-clone-project/README.md

 # airbnb-clone-project

-This project is a full-stack clone of the AirBnB web application.
+This project is a full-stack clone of the Airbnb web application.
 The goal is to build a functional and responsive web app that allows users to browse, view, and book property listings.

 ## Learning Objectives